flpymonkey/Particle-Simulator/README.md

 Run the ParticleSimulator.py script to begin the simulation.

 Right click and hold a particle to grab, move, or throw it.
-Left click creates a new particle at the mouse cursor.
+Left click causes particles to gravitate around a particle.
 Hold spacebar to make the mouse cursor the center of gravity.
 'W' 'S' 'E' 'D' keys change the magnitude of gravity.
 'R' inverts the gravity from positive to negative